 If the character in question have been The Stoic or an Emotionless Girl it might be a case of Death Equals Emotion.

-Compare Died Happily Ever After.
+Compare Die Laughing and Died Happily Ever After.
 When She Smiles is this trope without the death.
 Contrast Tearful Smile.
 Often paired with Pietà Plagiarism and Cradling Your Kill.

 NOTICE: It is highly likely that simply reading through the examples will be a Tear Jerker for the reader.
 It is recommended that a box of tissues be handy.
 And it should go without saying that, being a Death Trope, THERE WILL BE SPOILERS.